gigasquid/gigasquid.github.io/source/_posts/2014-02-01-hitchhikers-guide-to-clojure.markdown

 as an s-expression, (providing we also imagine an operator or function right in front of the nut)._

-_Here we define a function that will turn the nut red.
-By appending the string "red" to the nut-name._
+_Here we define a function that will turn the nut red, by appending the string "red" to the nut-name._

 ```clojure